gwqduyfqduywqi321/Grok3PythonGame/README.md

 ## License
 This project is open-source and available under the MIT License.
 Feel free to modify and distribute it, but please retain this README and credit the original author.

-## Contact
-For questions or contributions, contact [Your Name/Email] or open an issue on this repository.